Cydhra/coraxlib/docs/libpll.md

 Once the sumtable is computed, we can use it to repeatedly call the derivatives function.
 This evaluates the derivative of the model _at a point_.
-The intended use case is to repeatedly evaluate first and second derivatives of one branch in order to optimize it using NR-optimization.
+The intended use case is to repeatedly evaluate first and second derivatives of one branch in order to optimize it using Newton-Raphson optimization.

 ```
 pll_export int pll_compute_likelihood_derivatives(pll_partition_t * partition,